TomAFrench/pool-management/README.md

 Pool management interface for users to add and remove liquidity to Balancer pools.

+**This repository is no longer being maintained**

+To follow future development of the Balancer frontend, development has moved to: https://github.com/TomAFrench/balancer-pools-safe-app

 ## Development

 -   Copy .env.example -> .env